 An annual gift giving program that benefits children, families, and seniors that would not normally have the funds to celebrate the holidays.

-A synagogue's initiative to work with the local Interfaith Shelter Network over the Christmas holiday to provide assistance to those who need the support.
+A synagogue initiative to work with the local Interfaith Shelter Network over the Christmas holiday to provide assistance to people in need.

 Raise awareness of captive Israeli soldiers by leaving 3 chairs open at community events.